-Running a dealership is not the smooth process that we all dream about – there are many cogs in the machine, and just one seemingly small detail falling through the cracks can lead to a disruption to the whole process overall.
 Sometimes, it can seem overwhelming when you are trying to micromanage every single small detail along the way.
-However, there are ways to make your busy life as the manager of a business less stressful – including introducing the Pareto principle into your dealership.
+However, there are ways to make your busy life as the manager of a business less stressful, such as introducing the Pareto principle into your dealership.

 Put into business terms, 20 percent of your sales bring in 80 percent of your profit.
 While this might not sound too bad up front, this brings up an important question that everyone who works in sales should consider: if only 20 percent of my actions drive 80 percent of the results, then the other 80 percent of my actions might be a waste of effort, time, and valuable resources.
 No one wants to hear that 80% of their actions go to waste.
-So how can we take the Pareto principle and begin to apply it to our dealership?
+In reality, that time and those efforts are not wasted but you can probably find ways to maximize them using the Pareto principle.

 - Reach for the top 20% of clients.
 If 20% of clients bring in 80% of the profit, then targeting those clients specifically will make sure that your effort does not go to waste.
 Pay attention to who your core customers at your dealership are, and focus on making their experience the best that it can be.